hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 When using the Ballerina platform, there are restrictions on choosing the organization and module name.
 Unlike other identifiers, they only support the use of alphanumeric characters for the module name and organization name.
 The module name and organization name must start with an ASCII letter (`A-Z`, `a-z`) and may contain an underscore `_` to separate words that are written in ASCII letters and digits (`0-9`).
 They must not end with an underscore.
 {{</hint >}}

+## 💡 Usages

+### Better Support for Domain-Specific Terminology

+Ballerina is designed to have flexible identifiers, which is especially useful when working with data that may contain characters from various languages and symbols.
+This makes it easier to work with domain-specific terminology, as identifiers can be customized to match the specific needs of a domain.
+For example, if you're working with JSON or XML data that has been poorly designed and contains special characters in the keys, Ballerina allows you to create identifiers that match those keys, making it easier to access and work with the data.

+The video showcases how Ballerina's flexible identifiers allow us to work with the special characters in the JSON keys, enabling us to transform and access the data easily.

+{{<tabs>}}
+{{<tab "Demo">}}
+{{<youtube Yz21_A6Z1Eo>}}

+{{</tab>}}
+{{<tab "Source Code">}}
+{{<code id="0" title="Handling poorly design JSON value">}}
+{{< highlight title="Code Breakdown" >}}
+📌::: 5::: Use `cloneWithType` to convert the JSON value to a record value.
+📌::: 7::: Once the JSON value is converted to a record value, you can access the fields using the dot notation.
+📌::: 12-25::: Generated Record Structure, using the original JSON value as the template by using the Ballerina Visual Studio Code plugin.
+{{< /highlight >}}
+{{</code>}}
+{{</tab>}}
+{{</tabs>}}

+### Unicode Support

+Ballerina supports the use of Unicode characters in identifiers.
+When we designed the language, supporting Unicode identifiers was one of the primary design requirements, because it makes it easier for programmers to use non-ASCII characters, domain-specific terminology, and support non-English languages in their code.

+{{<md class="center">}}

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vR52UNbp40rRKFI416fBQcLOvjOK68AMjQU67DWPl22JR__7mXAn26DbpJXk4IQtwb-hK81hmV50GFT/embed?start=true&loop=true&delayms=3000" frameborder="0" width="672" height="317" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+{{</md>}}

+### Ignore value using `_`

+In Ballerina, you can use a single underscore `_` as an identifier in a variable context to simply ignore a value.
+This is useful when you don't actually need to use the value generated from the expression.
+Another use-case is when you bind a structured value to multiple variables using binding patterns, but you don't need all the values.
+In such cases, you can use the single underscore to ignore the values you don't need.

+{{<code id="1" title="Ignore value">}}
+{{< highlight title="Code Breakdown" >}}
+📌:::11::: To calculate the average, you don't need student's name, ignore it using `_`.
+📌:::17::: In this specific case, you only need student's name, ignore the rest using `_`.
+📌:::18::: The `printStudentName` function returns a boolean value, since you don't need it, ignore it using `_`.
+{{< /highlight >}}
+{{</code>}}

+It's important to note that this technique only works for non-error values.
+Ignoring errors is generally considered bad practice, and the Ballerina compiler will generate an error if you try to ignore a value that could contain an error.

-## 💡 Usages and Naming Conventions
+## 💡 Naming Conventions

 Identifiers can be used in different language contexts, and depending on the context, there are generally accepted best practices for naming identifiers.

+{{< md class="center" >}}
+![Identifiers Everywhere](https://i.imgflip.com/7e9l6t.jpg)
+[Memes by Hasitha Aravinda](https://imgflip.com/i/7e9l6t)
+{{</md >}}

 * Use descriptive identifiers to make your code more readable and understandable.
 * Avoid using names that are either too long or too short.
 Longer names are easier to understand, but excessively long names can make your code less readable.
 Shorter names are easier to type, but names that are too short may not convey sufficient meaning, making your code less readable.
 * Avoid using abbreviations in identifiers unless they are well-known and commonly used.
 * Be aware of the context in which you are using the identifier.
 Depending on the context, you may have to follow certain conventions.
 I will discuss some of these conventions later in this section.
-* Be aware of the difference between public and private identifiers.
-Public identifiers are visible outside the module, while private identifiers are visible only within the module.
+* Be aware of the difference between public and non-public identifiers.
+Public identifiers are visible outside the module, while non-public identifiers are visible only within the module.
   * When exposing APIs to the public, such as services, client objects, etc., you should choose public identifiers carefully.
   * Take the time to think about the public identifiers and choose them wisely, as this will make your code more readable and understandable.
-  * This will also reduce the possibility of breaking changes in the future and the inconvenience consumers will experience when migrating to a new version.
+  * This will also reduce the possibility of breaking changes in the future and the inconvenience consumers of your library will experience when migrating to a new version.

-{{< md class="center" >}}
-![Identifiers Everywhere](https://i.imgflip.com/7e9l6t.jpg)
-[Memes by Hasitha Aravinda](https://imgflip.com/i/7e9l6t)
-{{</md >}}

 However, depending on the requirements, you may not be able to follow these guidelines.
 Sometimes you have to comply with certain specifications or contracts.
 For example, Ballerina developers implementing integrations often have to adhere to OpenAPI/GraphQL/gRPC contracts and use the names defined in the contract.
 In such cases, using the same name can help reduce unnecessary data transformation and mapping.
 You can use features such as quoted identifiers and character escaping to overcome limitations of the identifier syntax.